isobelcochrane938/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.

 In software development, this translates to striving for clean, maintainable code that solves problems efficiently without unnecessary complexity.
 Write code that's easy to read, understand, and modify.
 Always consider the future reader or maintainer of your code.
 Refactor when needed, embrace modularity, and remember that less often truly is more."

+# 2024-01-11
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clear, concise solutions that are easily maintainable and scalable.
+Always remember to KISS (Keep It Simple, Stupid) and avoid unnecessary complexity.
+Write code as if the person who will maintain it is a violent psychopath who knows where you live."

+This quote emphasizes the importance of writing clean, simple code, which not only makes your present work more efficient but also greatly benefits future developers who interact with your codebase.
+The essence of good programming isn't just about making things work; it's about making them work elegantly and intelligibly.